 Male-pattern and female-pattern hair loss can sometimes be treated effectively with drugs.

 Finasteride works by blocking the effects of male hormones on the hair follicles and is taken by mouth daily.
-Finasteride is sometimes used for women but should never be used in pregnant women.
+Finasteride is occasionally used in women who are postmenopausal.
+It should never be used by pregnant women because it causes birth defects in animals, so whether it is safe in pregnancy is unknown.
 In men, its effectiveness at stopping hair loss and stimulating hair growth is usually evident within 6 to 8 months of treatment and increases over time but can vary from person to person.
-Finasteride can decrease libido, increase breast size, and contribute to erectile dysfunction Erectile Dysfunction (ED) Erectile dysfunction (ED) is the inability to attain or sustain an erection satisfactory for sexual intercourse.
+Finasteride can decrease libido, increase breast size, contribute to erectile dysfunction Erectile Dysfunction (ED) Erectile dysfunction (ED) is the inability to attain or sustain an erection satisfactory for sexual intercourse.
 (See also Overview of Sexual Dysfunction in Men.)
-Every man occasionally has... read more .
+Every man occasionally has... read more , and rarely to symptoms of depression.
 Finasteride can also decrease prostate-specific antigen (PSA) levels.
-Men should discuss how finasteride can affect prostate cancer screening Diagnosis The risk of prostate cancer increases as men age.
-Symptoms, such as difficulty urinating, a need to urinate frequently and urgently, and blood in the urine, usually occur only after the cancer... read more with their doctor before they begin treatment.
+Men should discuss how finasteride can affect prostate cancer screening Screening Prostate cancer begins in a small area of the prostate gland, an organ found only in males.
+The risk of prostate cancer increases as men age.
+Symptoms, such as difficulty urinating, a need to... read more with their doctor before they begin treatment.

 The most important effect of minoxidil or finasteride may be to prevent further hair loss.
 The effects last only as long as the drugs are taken.

-Hormonal modulators, such as birth control pills (oral contraceptives Oral Contraceptives Contraceptive hormones can be Taken by mouth (oral contraceptives) Inserted into the vagina (vaginal rings or barrier contraceptives) Applied to the skin (patch) Implanted under the skin read more ) or spironolactone, may be useful in some women.
+Hormonal modulators, such as birth control pills (oral contraceptives Oral Contraceptives Contraceptive hormones can be Taken by mouth (oral contraceptives) Inserted into the vagina (vaginal rings) Applied to the skin (patch) Implanted under the skin read more ) or spironolactone, may be useful in some women.

 Another surgical option involves removing some bald parts of the scalp skin and stretching the parts that have hair over a wider area.